 Some people claim it’s as important as your credit score in determining whether your application for a home loan or credit is accepted or not.

 Your debt to income ratio shows your ability to repay the debts you’ve incurred based on your overall income.

-- 1 What is Exactly is a Debt to Income Ratio?
+- 1 What is a Debt to Income Ratio?

-- 2 How to Calculate Your Debt to Income Ratio?
+- 2 How to calculate Debt to Income (DTI) Ratio?

 - 3 What Does Debt To Income Ratio Tell You?

 - 4 What Does Debt To Limit Tell You?

 - 5 DTI VS Debt To Limit Ratio: